Pharmacy Grad Programs - Admissions FAQ

 The only department in the College of Pharmacy that admits Master’s students is the Department of Pharmacy Practice.
 The Department of Industrial and Physical Pharmacy and the Department of Medicinal Chemistry and Molecular Pharmacology no longer admit to the Master of Science degree.
 All applicants are admitted to the Ph.D. directly.

-The original transcripts are ONLY required once you are officially admitted.
-You will be contacted by the Graduate Administrative Assistant.
+Unofficial transcripts uploaded to your application are acceptable for the review of applications.
+The original transcripts are ONLY required if you are officially admitted.
+You will be contacted by the Graduate Administrative Assistant to submit if you are admitted.
 The Purdue University Graduate School requires original, official transcripts; photocopies, certified copies, and notarized copies are not acceptable.
 If the transcript does not show that the degree has been awarded, then you must provide official copies of your diploma, both in the original language and an official English translation.

 The length of time to obtain a Ph.D. degree varies among students and departments.
 Normally the degree of Master of Science is obtained within a period of three to five semesters or their equivalent calculated on a full-time basis.

 No, an electronic application is the only way to apply.
 However, before completing that application, make sure that you meet the minimum application criteria for the department to which you are applying.

 - 10. What are the deadlines for applying for an international student?

 Most departments in the College of Pharmacy admit students in the fall semester ONLY.
 For the application deadline for a specific department, see their department web pages.